-We performed a local sensitivity analysis, based on the numerical derivatives of the single season profit $R_k$ defined in Equation (5.3), calculated with the considered parameter values.
+We performed a local sensitivity analysis, based on the numerical derivatives of the single season profit R_k defined in Equation (5.3), calculated with the considered parameter values.
 Our method uses the iterative approximation based on directional derivatives, in a similar form to that used by Maly and Petzold [68].
 Sensitivities are computed for each epidemiological parameter and for the economic parameter m as the directional derivative of the profit with respect to this parameter, and depicted in Figure 5.1.
 It turns out that the parameter a is largely the most influential.
-Further studies on the voracity of a0, a1, a2, a3, a4, a5, a6, a8, a8, a9, a9, is rather well known, and the growth rate $\rho$ of banana roots is well estimated.
+Further studies on the voracity of R. similis might be needed to have a more confident estimate of a.
+In addition to this parameter of great sensitivity, the values of the other relatively influential parameters are satisfactory.
+The parameter μ which represents the mortality rate of infesting nematodes is rather well known, and the growth rate ρ of banana roots is well estimated.
 The other parameters have no or negligible influence.

-Figure 5.1 - Local sensitivity analysis to assess the impact of the epidemiological and economic parameters, on the single season profit $R_k$ defined in Equation (5.3).
+Figure 5.1 - Local sensitivity analysis to assess the impact of the epidemiological and economic parameters, on the single season profit R_k defined in Equation (5.3).
 Sensitivities correspond to the directional derivatives of the profit with respect to these parameters.

-Optimization 5.1
+5.1 Optimization

-From switching rule (5.1), long fallow durations $\tau_n$ lead to the reduction of the soil infestation.
+From switching rule (5.1), long fallow durations τ_n lead to the reduction of the soil infestation.
 Equation (5.2) shows that the seasonal yield is linked to fresh root biomass that depends on the infestation level throughout the season.
 Increasing the fallow durations to drastically reduce the pest population increases the yield.
 However, on a fixed and finite time horizon that spans several seasons, increasing the fallow durations may reduce the number of cropping seasons and hence the multi-seasonal profit.
-For example, if we consider D=330 days and a time horizon $T{max} = 1000$ days, then 3 cropping seasons can be completed with short fallow periods, for instance of 2 and 5 days.
+For example, if we consider D = 330 days and a time horizon $T{max} = 1000$ days, then 3 cropping seasons can be completed with short fallow periods, for instance of 2 and 5 days.
 However, the crops will be hampered by severe infestations that may reduce the profit.
-In contrast, if fallow periods are longer, for instance 20 and 50 days, the profits of the first two seasons increase, but the third cropping season cannot be completed within $T{max}$ .
+In contrast, if fallow periods are longer, for instance 20 and 50 days, the profits of the first two seasons increase, but the third cropping season cannot be completed within T{max} .

 The optimization problem here is to find a sequence of fallow durations that maximizes the total profit.
 For the problem to be relevant, the time horizon should allow to deploy at least one fallow period.
-Still denoting $T{max}$ the time horizon, it corresponds to the following assumption:
+Still denoting T{max} the time horizon, it corresponds to the following assumption:

 Assumption 5.1.
-The time horizon spans at least two seasons: $T{max} > 2D$ .
+The time horizon spans at least two seasons: $T{max} > 2D$.